A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Experimental Design

 \subsection{Statistical Analysis}

-We conduct $50$ trials of each experiment, setting the random seed to control the initial state of each problem, the randomness of the \adaptive{} and \bilevel{} algorithms, and the LLM's text generation.\footnote{The Gemini API does not guarantee deterministic outputs, so our exact experiments cannot be replicated.
-This does not affect our statistical claims.} We compute the average success rate and the average planning time \textit{for successful attempts} for each algorithm on each domain.
+We conducted $50$ trials per experiment, setting the random seed for the initial state, the randomness of \adaptive{} and \bilevel{}, and the LLM's text generation.\footnote{The LLM APIs do not guarantee deterministic outputs, so our exact results may not be replicable.
+This does not affect our statistical claims.} We computed the average success rate and the average planning time \textit{for successful attempts} for each algorithm on each domain.

-To study the significance of success rate rankings, we treat each outcome from running an algorithm as a Bernoulli observation.
-We then compare algorithms pairwise using McNemar's test for paired binary data to determine whether our results are sufficient to statistically distinguish each pair of algorithms.
-Because our sample sizes are small, we use the exact two-sided McNemar test on the discordant counts.
-To control the family-wise error rate across all ${18 \choose 2}=153$ pairwise comparisons, we adjust $p$-values with the Holm step-down procedure and declare a pairwise difference significant when the (adjusted) $p$-value satisfies $p \leq 0.05$.
-We summarize the results using a compact letter display (CLD): algorithms that share a letter are not declared significantly different, and algorithms that do not share any letter are declared distinct.
+For success rates, we treated each run as a Bernoulli observation and used McNemar's test for paired binary data to determine if each pair of algorithms for one fixed LLM is statistically distinguishable.
+Because our sample sizes are small, we used the exact two-sided McNemar test on the discordant counts.
+To control the family-wise error rate across all pairwise comparisons, we adjusted $p$-values with the Holm step-down procedure and used a threshold of $p=0.05$.
+We summarize the results using a compact letter display (CLD): algorithms are declared distinct iff they do not share a letter.

-To establish the significance of timing results, we compare algorithms pairwise using a paired Wilcoxon signed-rank test.
-We considered only algorithms that achieved $\geq30\%$ success rate on a given problem, and did pairwise comparisons only on runs where both algorithms succeeded.
+For runtimes, we used a paired Wilcoxon signed-rank test.
+We studied only algorithms with $\geq30\%$ success rate on each domain, comparing pairs of algorithms on runs where both algorithms succeeded.
 This allows us to determine whether, over the problems where two algorithms succeed, one is faster than the other.
 We again summarize the results using a CLD with Holm corrections.
-For algorithms that achieve $<30\%$ success, we report their average time to success, but do not include them in the CLD.
+For algorithms below $30\%$ success, we report their average success time but leave them out of the CLD, since they can rarely be distinguished from others.